Data visualization with SVG files

 2 min read

-Users are no longer tied to bar charts and pie graphs.
-Now, they can display comprehensive maps, entire shop floors, images of trucks or animals, and virtually any relatable image to the business.
-The only limits to displaying data is the user’s imagination.
+With TARGIT Decision Suite, our all-in-one BI and analytics platform, users are no longer tied to bar charts and pie graphs.
+They can display comprehensive maps, entire shop floors, images of trucks or animals, and virtually any relatable image to the business.

 Those customizable images mentioned above are Scalable Vector Graphics, otherwise known as SVG files.
-These are what you see when you open or create a new analysis in TARGIT Decision Suite using either of the two new object types: area map chart or image chart.
+These are what you see when you open or create a new analysis in TARGIT Decision Suite using the "area map chart" or "image chart" object types.

 Categorizing a graphic as “scalable” simply means that you can zoom to any level of detail without distorting the image.
 This is opposed to standard bitmap graphics that would quickly become pixelated and distorted as you zoom.